byExist/fluxgate/docs/en/about/comparison.md

 Most libraries trip based on a simple **consecutive failure count**.
 This can be brittle; a single successful call can reset the counter to zero, even if the service is still unhealthy.

 Fluxgate uses a **failure rate over a sliding window**, which provides a much more accurate and stable assessment of service health.
+Additionally, Fluxgate supports `FailureStreak` for consecutive failure detection, which is useful for fast protection during cold start or complete service outage.
+You can combine both approaches for maximum resilience.

 - **Other Libraries:**